fritzel56/hosting-jupyter-lab-on-gce/README.md

 ## HTTP vs HTTPS

-The article by nyghtowl [here](https://medium.com/@nyghtowl/setup-jupyter-notebook-access-on-google-compute-engine-with-https-ad69297f438b) walks you through hosting a HTTPS server.
-I opted not to go this way because, with the self-signed SSL certificate, the browser throws many warnings, making it harder to login and more concerning to people that I share with.
+The article by nyghtowl [here](https://medium.com/@nyghtowl/setup-jupyter-notebook-access-on-google-compute-engine-with-https-ad69297f438b) walks you through hosting an HTTPS server.
+I opted not to go this way because, with the self-signed SSL certificate, the browser redirects you to a warning page, making it harder to login and more concerning to people that I share the server with.
 With HTTP, Firefox shows a warning in the address bar but takes you directly to the server.